 Looking back now, the year simply vanished. yet at the time some days seem to last forever.
 There is an odd time warp effect when you are on ice that makes time pass quickly or drag like you are in slow motion – hypnotised by the rock solid routine and the mundane nature of everyday life.
 Antarctica is my new normal now, which is frightening.

 Did I go through the culture shock of re-entry once I stepped off the plane?

 Not really!
 This time is was ridiculously easy to readjust and reacclimatise.
 Noise and clamour didn’t bother me, crowded rooms irked me for a little while but that was more Covid related I thought.
 The newbies were all waxing lyrical about ‘smelling the soil’ and ‘ooo the green…” but it didn’t faze me at all this time.
 Sure, it was nice to see trees and grass and all that but I wouldn’t weep or write a haiku over it – lets face it, I’m too cool for that (joking).
 My biggest thrill was going to a cinema again and catching up on the films that I’d planned to, and buy a few new t shirts. to compliment my vast Skua wardrobe of second hand goods.
 Thats it!
 Easily pleased.

 This time however I’ve deleted all the work related alarms off my phone and watch (no more 9am weather alarms or experiment check alerts), and am ramping up to my usual 13km walks each day.
 Sleeping in a little later each morning (I awoke at 7.45am today!
 Amazing!), slowly weaning myself off the solid routine thats kept me together for the last year, I’m barely a week into being back here now and it’s like I never left.
-No melt down, not crash.
-I’m watching for it though.
+No melt down, no crash but I’m waiting for it though.